National Liberal Party (Romania): Transition from USL to ACL and third governing experiences (2010–2020)

-In the first round of the 2014 presidential election on 2 November 2014, ACL presidential candidate Klaus Iohannis, PNL party president and Mayor of Sibiu was the runner-up.
-Iohannis won the runoff election held on 16 November 2014 with 54.5% of the total number of votes.
-At the 2016 local elections and legislative elections, the PNL managed to finish second, behind the PSD, and consequently in continuous opposition until 2019 when it regained executive power.
+In the first round of the 2014 presidential election, held on 2 November, the ACL candidate Klaus Iohannis, then PNL President and Mayor of Sibiu, finished as the runner-up.
+However, in a major political upset during the runoff on 16 November, Iohannis secured the presidency with 54.5% of the vote.
+Despite this executive victory, the party faced significant challenges in the 2016 local and legislative elections, finishing second behind the PSD.
+As a result, the PNL remained in opposition for the next three years, eventually regaining executive power in late 2019 following the collapse of the Dăncilă Cabinet.